moja-global/FLINT.JSON_Interface/README.md

 |---|---|---|---|---|

 ## Issues
 Found a bug?
-Please raise an issue with a screenshot explaining the steps to reproduce the bug!
+Please raise an issue with a screenshot(It would be great if you can open the devtools(Ctrl+Shift+I or View->Toogle Developer Tools in the App Bar)) explaining the steps to reproduce the bug!

 ## How to Get Involved?